Volvo EX30 review

 • -No storage under bonnet

-The flat floor helps when carrying three people in the back although, again, this isn't the biggest electric SUV out there.
-Three adults sitting side by side will still feel as though they're on the Tube at rush hour.
+The EX30's flat floor helps when carrying three people in the back, although three adults sitting side by side will still feel as though they're on the Tube at rush hour.

-So, that's occupants sorted – but what about luggage?
-Well, the EX30's boot is significantly bigger than the Smart #1's.
-We managed to fit six carry-on suitcases below the parcel shelf, the same number we squeezed into a Kona Electric, and two more than the Avenger swallowed.
+That's occupants sorted – but what about luggage?
+Well, at 318 litres, the EX30's boot space is usefully bigger than the Smart #1's.
+We managed to fit five carry-on suitcases below the parcel shelf – the same as the Avenger but one less than we squeezed into the Kona Electric and EV3.

-To maximise the EX30’s load-lugging ability, you can fold down the rear seats (they split in a 60/40 arrangement) and they lie flush with the boot floor when it's set to its highest position.
+To maximise the EX30’s load-lugging ability, you can fold down the rear seats.
+They split in a 60/40 arrangement and lie flush with the boot floor when it's set to its highest position.
+Like the EV3, the EX30 has a small storage area under the bonnet that’s just about big enough for the charging cable.

-“If you raise the boot floor, it flattens the load lip.
-I found this really helpful when loading some heavy shopping.” – Dan Jones, Reviewer
+“If you raise the Volvo EX30's height-adjustable boot floor, it flattens the load lip at the boot entrance, which I found really helpful when loading in some heavy shopping.” – Dan Jones, Senior Reviewer

 Buying & owning